 Tar and feather is an interesting term that has both a literal and a figurative sense.
-When used in the figurative sense it is an idiom, which is a word, group of words or phrase that has a figurative meaning that is not easily deduced from its literal meaning.
 We will examine both of the definitions of tar and feather, where the term came from and some examples of its use in sentences.

 In its literal sense, tar and feather refers to the process of coating someone in black, liquid tar and then rolling him in feathers as a punishment.
 The first known mention of tarring and feathering is around 1189 in a pronouncement from King Richard I authorizing the punishment of tarring and feathering in the navy.
 It is safe to assume that this means it was an official punishment used long before its official sanction.
 The practice of tarring and feathering survived well into the 1900s.
 Today, the term tar and feather is most often used as an idiom to describe a humiliating punishment or criticism.
 Related terms are tars and feathers, tarred and feathered, tarring and feathering.